Last Updated: March 30, 2023

 Then there are those that don’t care much about your credit history and those that judge you for your high credit utilization rate.

-We all strive to reduce our costs whenever we can.
+Naturally, we all strive to reduce our costs whenever we can.

 After all, the latest consumer spending stats show that transportation costs are no joke.